hallamsmith/brutalist.js/README.md

 the tag for those attributes.

 The next problem I found was that it would generate tags based on the last version of the tag found.
-In order to fix this I ...
+In order to fix this I changed it so that it generated the css selector tags with [attribute] selectors and the content tags using the attr(css function)